Himani2000/GSOC_2020/README.md

 1.Pull the singularity image using

-singularity pull --name clusteirng-image_and_audio.img shub://Himani2000/GSOC_2020:clustering
+singularity pull --name clustering-image_and_audio.img shub://Himani2000/GSOC_2020:clustering

 2. Run the image using